June 2016 – Grant Awarded to OSC and Pierre-Savard High School in Barrhaven

-29 May 2016 – Bio-Inventory at Chapman Mills West: Looking for Help with Plant ID
+29 May 2016 – Bio-Inventory at Chapman Mills West Woodland

-With help from the environmental studies students at École secondaire catholique Pierre-Savard, we will be conducting a bio-inventory of the north and south sections of the forest on 29 May.
+With help from the Grade 11 biology students at École secondaire catholique Pierre-Savard and volunteer field naturalists, we conducted a bio-inventory of the north and south sections of the forest on 29 May.
+Fifteen sites, each 100 sq. meters, were formally sampled.
+Roving field naturalists walked the forest recording notable flora and fauna.
 The information from the inventory will be used to develop interpretive information and provide a baseline to monitor changes in the forest’s flora and fauna.

 5 May 2016 – Tree Planting and Trail Marking at Kemp Woodland in Stittsville